-Carol Radziwill Talks About Rumors That She’s Joining The View
+Carol Radziwill Talks About Rumors That She’s Joining ‘The View’

 — Carole Radziwill (@CaroleRadziwill) August 16, 2018

 The rumors first began after noted gossip columnist Rob Shuter spoke about it on his podcast Straight Shuter.
 He claimed that Radziwill, who had once been a journalist with ABC News, was clamoring to be on the show now, given that co-host Sara Haines has left the show to join the third hour of Good Morning America, opposite Michael Strahan.
-Shuter also alleged that because The View is looking to boost viewership, Radziwill’s reality tv background could be a boon to the show that seems to have a “revolving door” of co-hosts.
+Shuter also alleged that because The View is looking to boost viewership, Radziwill’s reality TV background could be a boon to the show that seems to have a “revolving door” of co-hosts.
 Shortly before Haines announced her departure, Paula Faris said she’d be exiting the show.
-Earlier this month, however, it was announced that Fox & Friends weekend correspondent Abby Hunstman would join the cast of The View.
+Earlier this month, however, it was announced that Fox & Friends weekend correspondent Abby Hunstman would join the cast of The View, as reported by Deadline.

 In addition, Radziwill also addressed fans who Tweeted at her about her alleged feud with former RHONY castmate Bethenny Frankel.